 Here we will focus on possible career progressions as a lawyer working full-time within a community legal centre or not-for-profit organisation.

-Community legal centres provide practicing lawyers with an opportunity to dedicate their skills to addressing important issues of social justice.
+Community legal centres provide practising lawyers with an opportunity to dedicate their skills in addressing important issues of social justice.
 Many community legal centres allow new graduates to complete their practical legal training by volunteering for at least sixty days.
 While this isn’t a permanent position, it can be a good way to develop your reputation and see what it’s like to work for a community organisation.

 The shape of your career will be determined by the nature of the organisation for which you work.
 Many lawyers stay in not-for-profits, using their experience and skills to pursue more senior positions.
 Others may decide to take their community sector skills and apply in a role where career advancement is more predictable.
 The average salary for lawyers in community legal centres varies from state to state.